 Posted on Monday, June 14th, 2010

-Capitalising on the enthusiasm created by the sensational news of the hatching of our latest chicks, we've been on our travels in the last few weeks to promote the GBG and build new contacts.
-Previous 'days out' have included visits to eg Southampton, London, and Birdworld: this time it was the turn of Bristol's Festival of Nature.
+Capitalising on the enthusiasm created by the sensational news of the hatching of our latest chicks, cialis 40mg we’ve been on our travels in the last few weeks to promote the GBG and build new contacts.
+Previous ‘days out’ have included visits to eg Southampton, London, and Birdworld: this time it was the turn of Bristol’s Festival of Nature.